spokestack/spokestack-tray-android/README.md

     }
 ```

-The Tray is designed for seamless use across activities — for example, to allow a user to continue giving a voice command while the app switches activites — so its state is stored outside the fragment itself and survives fragment destruction.
+The Tray is designed for seamless use across activities — for example, to allow a user to continue giving a voice command while the app switches activities — so its state is stored outside the fragment itself and survives fragment destruction.
 If your app needs to release resources held by the Tray and its underlying `Spokestack` instance, call the tray's `stop()` method.
 If you then need to re-enable voice control before the current Tray fragment instance is destroyed, you must call `start()`.

+If you want to keep tray state intact after process death, you can store it in its parent activity's `onSaveInstanceState` and `onRestoreInstanceState` methods using the Tray's `getState()` and `loadState()` methods; see their documentation for more details.

 ## Configuration